tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 Any kind of file can be served as static content as long as it does not change in response to a user’s actions or inputs.
 This includes images, JavaScript files, HTML files, CSS files, videos, Flash files, even web pages.

-## Rendering

-The process of displaying static contents are also known as *rendering*.
-In this lesson, we'll be strictly rendering static HTML contents.
-In the next lesson, you'll see how you can render dynamic contents through dynamic templating language[^templating-language] and render_template[^render-template].

 ## Render HTML String